 Encourage your reps to tag you on account or call comments so that they can draw attention to issues or get your input before your 1:1 meetings.

-If you find yourself spending time on fact checking and status recaps, review these steps again and make a mutual commitment with your reps to get aligned ahead of the meeting.
+If you find yourself spending time on fact-checking and status recaps, review these steps again and make a mutual commitment with your reps to get aligned ahead of weekly meetings.